Genaker/laragento/README.md

 }

 ```
-No ObjectManager, DI and other stuff required.
+No ObjectManager, DI, and other stuff is required.

 # Laravel/Eloquent and static::methods